ninjaNgai/nextshop/DEVELOPER_MEETUP_AGENDA.md

    1. https://nextshop-ninjangai.vercel.app/
 2. Add Messaging
    1. Client id - https://www.paypal.com/signin
-   2. Add React JS Library - npm
+   2. Add PayPal React JS Library
    3. PayPalScriptProvider with `options`
    4. Messaging Component
    5. Params - amount, what we do in code, here’s how it corresponds to the Quantity in NextJS shop app